mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 #.
 Processing History contains an error logging object.
 The purpose of this
    object is to contain a log of any errors or informative messages created during the processing of the data.
-All processing modules in MsPASS are designed with global error handlers so that they never abort, but in worst case post a log message that tags a fatal error.
+All processing modules in MsPASS are designed with global error handlers so that they should never abort, but in worst case post a log message that tags a fatal error.
+(Note if any properly structured mspass enabled processing function aborts, this means by definition it is a bug.)
    In our design we considered making the ErrorLogger a base class for Seismogram and TimeSeries, but it does not satisfy the basic rule of making a concept a base class if the child "is a" ErrorLogger.
-It could have been made an attribute in each of TimeSeries and Seismogram definitions, but we viewed the concept of an ErrorLogger mateched that idea that a ProcessingHistory "has a" ErrorLogger.
+It could have been made an attribute in each of TimeSeries and Seismogram definitions, but we concluded the concept of an ErrorLogger matched that idea that ProcessingHistory "has an" ErrorLogger.
 More details on the ErrorLogger feature are given below.

 Object Level History Design Concepts